Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Analysis

-We next investigate the effect of the counterpart to image dispersion in the language space, namely polysemy (the capacity of words to have multiple meanings).
-Words with multiple meanings may be mapped in positions `unexpected' from the perspective of the non-polysemous visual concept we are mapping onto them, and as such we would expect higher polysemy to cause a drop in precision \footnote{Notice that the sentences we obtain from Wikipedia may reflect any of the multiple meanings of a word.}.
-To measure this effect, we obtain polysemy counts from BabelNet \cite{10.1016/j.artint.2012.07.001} for the aliases in our bimodal dictionary and measure precision over non-polysemous words, words with two or three meanings, and words with four and more meanings.
-Precision scores for these three bins are presented in Table~\ref{tab:polysemy}, alongside counts of the image-text pairs located in each bin.
-Unlike other results reported in the paper, for this table precision is computed separately for each alias, i.e. if a visual concept is associated with 4 aliases and only three of those appear among the nearest 100 neighbors, the P@100 for this concept will be reported as 75\%.
+\paragraph{Polysemy.} Words with multiple meanings may have averaged-out LM representations, and as such we would expect higher polysemy to cause a drop in precision.
+We obtain polysemy counts from BabelNet~\cite{10.1016/j.artint.2012.07.001} for the aliases in our bimodal dictionary and measure precision over non-polysemous words, words with two or three meanings, and words with four and more meanings.
+We ignore aliases not in BabelNet.
+Precision scores for these three bins are presented in Table~\ref{tab:lang_polysemy_freq}, alongside counts of the image-text pairs located in each bin.
+Unlike other results reported in the paper, precision is computed separately for each alias, i.e. if a visual concept is associated with 4 aliases and only three of those appear among the nearest 100 neighbors, the P@100 for this concept will be reported as 75\%.
 This is necessary since different aliases for the same concept may land in different bins.
 The trend, as expected, is for non-polysemous aliases to yield higher precision scores, regardless of VM and LM.
-For ResNet152 the largest LMs in our experiments, OPT$_{\text{30B}}$, P@100 is 68.8\% for the aliases with a single meaning, but only 44.7\% for aliases with four or more meanings.
+For ResNet152 and the largest LM in our experiments, OPT$_{\text{30B}}$, P@100 is 57.2\% for the aliases with a single meaning, but only 25.4\% for aliases with four or more meanings.
+See Figure \ref{fig:remain_analysis} for the same consistent results observed across the remaining LMs.

-Since many of the aliases in our bimodal dictionary are not covered by BabelNet (in particular, none of the multi-word expressions), we also perform an analysis of the `language dispersion~\footnote{See more details in Appendix \ref{sec:language-dispersion}}' of embeddings obtained for an aliases in different contexts from Wikipedia---this serves as a proxy to the polysemy of an alias and is measured in the same way as image dispersion.
-The trend here is similar to the earlier results for BERT and OPT, with low language dispersion resulting in high alignment precision.
-For GPT2, on the other hand, bin 2-3 yields highest scores: a finding that remains to be explored in the future.
-The remaining results for all VM and LM combinations can be found in Appendix~\ref{sec:more-results} Tables~\ref{tab:bert_dispersion}, \ref{tab:gpt2_dispersion}, \ref{tab:opt_dispersion} and \ref{tab:segformer-b5-poly}.
+\paragraph{Language dispersion.} Since many of the aliases in our bimodal dictionary are {\em not} in BabelNet, e.g, multi-word expressions, we also consider `language dispersion' in Wikipedia.
+This is a proxy for the influence of polysemy and is measured in the same way as image dispersion.
+The definition and corresponding equation are in Appendix~\ref{sec:language-dispersion}.
+As seen in Table~\ref{tab:lang_disp} and Figure~\ref{fig:remain_analysis}, we observe a consistent trend across all four LM families, with lower language dispersion correlating with higher alignment precision.